-While it is impossible to predict with certainty if or when Maddie will recover completely from her unfortunate trauma before being rescued, from past experience with other severely traumatized reservation rescue dogs, Maddie's foster people guess that it will take six months to two years of care and love before she will blossom into being a happy, well-adjusted, and extremely grateful dog.
+While it is impossible to predict if or when Maddie will recover completely from her unfortunate trauma before being rescued, from past experience with other severely traumatized reservation rescue dogs, Maddie's foster people guess that it will take six months to two years of care and love before she will blossom into being a relaxed, happy, and extremely grateful dog.

-Here is a video of Maddie Beans gently taking treats from her foster peron's hand (and having a little trouble navigating the edge of a sloped sidewalk to the street, partly because she's so focused on getting snacks)... this video is fairly early on: https://youtu.be/VlASAzXLOvo
+Maddie Beans gently taking treats from her foster peron's hand (and having a little trouble navigating the edge of a sloped sidewalk to the street, partly because she's so focused on getting snacks)... this video is fairly early on: https://youtu.be/VlASAzXLOvo

 Here is Maddie enthusiastically chasing a tennis ball in the backyard (for some reason, she has since lost interest in playing with balls or other toys): https://youtu.be/cQHRy5MuJ5I